310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% bubble Chiaki fist %}
 Alright then, leave it to me!
 I’ll use this white board we brought, and these color magnets… *<th>(Scribbles on the board)</th>*

 And done!
-I’ve set up a ladder lottery to decide who will be the next leader!
+I’ve set up a ladder lottery[^9] to decide who will be the next leader!
 {% endbubble %}

 {% bubble Tetora idle %}